Primordial Physics in the Nonlinear Universe: mapping cosmological collider models to weak-lensing observables: Simulations

 where $\vec k_{12} = \vec k_1 + \vec k_2$ and $ K_{12}(\kvec_1, \kvec_2)=K_{12}(\kOne, \kTwo, \kThree)$.
 This direct evaluation leads to a computational complexity of $N_{\rm grid}^6$.\footnote{The convolution integral scales as $N_{\rm grid}^3$ (the delta function reduces the naive $N_{\rm grid}^6$ complexity to $N_{\rm grid}^3$) and this integral must be done for each of the $N_{\rm grid}^3$ entries of the $\phi(\kvec)$ grid, leading to a scaling of $N_{\rm grid}^6$.} In \citetalias{Scoccimarro2012PNGs}, they showed that the integral in Eq.~\eqref{eqn:conv} can be done efficiently via three Fast Fourier Transforms (FFTs) \textit{as long as the kernel is separable} in $\kOne, \kTwo, \kThree$.
 That is, if we split the kernel as $K_{12}(\kOne, \kTwo, \kThree) = f_1(\kOne) f_2(\kTwo) f_3(\kThree)$ then the above integral can be evaluated as

 following the approach of \citetalias{Scoccimarro2012PNGs}.
 We denote the inverse FFT operation as $\iFFT = \FFT^{-1}$.
 The scaling of the algorithm in this case is $N_{\rm grid}^3 \log(N_{\rm grid})$.
 This is the methodology we employ in this work for generating non-Gaussian initial conditions.
+Following \citet{Navarro2020Quijote}, we generate $\phi_{\rm NG}(\vec{k})$ on a grid that has 8 times as elements as the particle counts, i.e. $N_{\rm grid} = 1024^3$ given we use $N_{\rm particle} = 512^3$ in this work, as this minimizes aliasing. \citet{Adame:2025:fNLAlias} also show the effect of aliasing is negligible when generating local-type PNGs.

 To apply Eq.~\eqref{eqn:sim:ICs:S12}, we require a procedure for decomposing arbitrary kernels into such separable functions.
 Many methods have been introduced to decompose $S$ (which is equivalent to decomposing $K_{12}$) into a separable function of the kind, $S(\kOne, \kTwo, \kThree) = f(\kOne)g(\kTwo)h(\kThree)$, where $f,g,h$ are one-dimensional functions of wavenumbers \citep[][\citetalias{Sohn:2023:CMBbest}, \citetalias{Sohn:2024:Colliders}]{Komatsu:2005:KSW, Fergusson:2012:Modal}.
 These methods originated in the CMB literature, where they greatly simplify the projection integrals required to map 3D real-space bispectra onto 2D angular bispectra.
 Similar techniques have also been applied in the context of angular bispectra and trispectra in large-scale structure~\citep[\eg][]{Assassi:2017:CLs, Lee:2020:CLs, Chen:2021vba}.
 In this work, we adopt the method developed by \citetalias{Sohn:2023:CMBbest}, who applied it to a set of inflationary models that we also study in Section \ref{sec:sims:Models}.